Let’s face it, when you first start out in any endeavour there is always an element of FEAR.

 To get an understanding of this phase, it is first important to take a step back and have a look at what determines how we take the next step.
 This is a concept that I learned from T.Harv Eker.

-Now look at your results.
-Are they part of your inner world or outer world?
+Now, look at your results.
+Are they part of your inner world or the outer world?
 As an outcome, they are of course part of your outer world.
 How do we get from thoughts and feelings to results?
 ACTION.

-If you have read my special report, ‘The Essential Requirements to be Wealthy’, you will know that ACTION is one of the 4 requirements to be wealthy.
+If you have read my special report, ‘The 5 Steps to Smarter Money Management’, you will know that ACTION is one of the 4 requirements to be wealthy.
 If you haven’t got my report, click on the link at the bottom of this post and it will be in your inbox within minutes.

 To achieve results we have identified that ACTION is important, so what prevents you from taking the action that you know you need to take to achieve your goals?

 Yep, it’s FEAR!
 Fear, doubt and worry are the greatest obstacles to your success and happiness.
 As I mentioned earlier, in studying successful investors and business people, the most obvious characteristic that they all possess is that they take action in spite of fear.

 Fear manifests in our desire not to fail, and our focus on ‘I’.
 That is, we focus too much on how we reflect in the world and how we will be judged, rather than on what is the right course of action for our goals.